decentralized-identity/keri/docs/Q-and-A.md

 The KERI whitepaper has little about virtual credentials and KERI's place in the W3C SSI space for DIDs and VCs.
 The reason is that KERI is mainly a level 1 and level 2 solution in the trust-over-ip framework.\
 _(@henkvancann)_

-In this presenation of Sam, there's a lot about the relation between KERI and VCs: https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf
+In this presenation of _SamMSmith_, there's a lot about the relation between KERI and VCs: https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf

 # Q&A section Signatures

 ## **Q: Who can sign off my proofs and identifiers using KERI?